jwGreeff/Financial-Engineering-2-in-Python-and-Microsoft-Excel/README.md

 &emsp; &emsp; The Merton Modeland the Jarrow, Landow, Turnbull Model. <br>

 <b>Spesific computational topics explored in Microsoft Excel:</b><br>
 &emsp; &emsp; - Calibrating the (discrete) binomial model.
-We use the Cox-Ross-Rubenstein approach for our binomial tree &emsp; &emsp; &emsp; &emsp; model.<br>
+We use the Cox-Ross-Rubenstein approach for our binomial tree &emsp; &emsp; &emsp; &emsp;model.<br>
 &emsp; &emsp; - Using of market data to find implied volatilities.<br>
-&emsp; &emsp; - Using implied volatilities together with the Black-Scholes formulae, binomial trees and spreadsheets to price &emsp; &emsp; &emsp; &emsp; various derivative securities.
+&emsp; &emsp; - Using implied volatilities together with the Black-Scholes formulae, binomial trees and spreadsheets to price &emsp; &emsp; &emsp; various derivative securities.